 There is a sweet spot between frugality and environmentalism.
 While I aim for both values and they have much overlap, they are sometimes at odds with each other.
-And I discovered that I’m happiest when I stay in that sweet spot.
+I’m happiest when I stay in that sweet spot.
 Read on to see what I mean.

 As I review the nearly 2,000 posts published on this blog, a few things have struck me.
 I’ve changed through the years.
 One of the things I noticed?